Lesson 26: What To Do When There’s More Than One!

 Time to practise until you have a grasp on how to form nouns. 🙂

 Want to learn more German?
-Find the previous lesson here.
+Find the previous lesson here and the next lesson here or learn 100 nouns here.
 You can also find all our lessons here.

 Related Articles: